 If you are looking to get a driver’s license in Minnesota, you must first obtain a learner’s permit.
 To do so, you’ll need to complete 30 hours of classroom instruction required by law.
 The course teaches the principles of road awareness and safety for prospective first-time drivers.
 Students must be 14 years of age and older.
 Your fee for the driver's education classroom training does not include behind-the-wheel.
 When your child is ready for their six hours of behind-the-wheel, register with the link below.
 We offer classes throughout the year.
 Classroom dates and registration information is emailed to all the students at the high school using their school district issued email address when they become available.
 Attendance is required.
 Participating in a driver’s education program is a privilege and not a requirement.
 If your child is disruptive to the class, you will receive a call.
 If the disruptive behavior continues, your child will be dropped from the course and a refund will not be issued.
-The students in the Frazee-Vergas School District have priority over others not in the district.
+If your child is NOT enrolled at the Frazee High School you may register them and if needed, you may be end up being transferred to another class if available.
+Students enrolled at FHS have priority over others not in the district or who are homeschooled in the district.
 Students should bring a notebook, pen and highlighter to class.
+During he school year, please bring your chrome book to class.
+Chrome books are not needed for summer.
 Classes do fill quickly.
 Class Fee $100.

 Upon successful completion of the classroom training, your child will be issued a blue card.

 As part of the Graduated Driver Licensing (GDL) law, parents will now play an even larger role in their child's development as a driver.
 The Minnesota Department of Public Safety adopted changes in the GDL, which include 40 hours behind the wheel (25 daytime hours and 15 night hours) for teens, a required supervised driving log available on the District's website, and a parent awareness class.
 The parent awareness class gives parents new tools to help their children become better drivers.
-Parents have the option to attend a Point of Impact Parent Workshop if their child is attending the classroom training in Frazee.
+Parents have the option to attend a Point of Impact Parent Workshop if enrolled at the Frazee High School or are homeschooled in the Frazee-Vergas school district.
 If the parent/guardian chooses to not attend a parent class, the teen driver must complete an additional 10 hours of supervised driving time with an adult totaling 50 hours.
 Free of charge.

 Six Hours Behind-the-Wheel Training